varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 - The state of a resource stay the same with the same capabilities
 - E.g a program state stays the same so it's never restarted
 - Problem:
-  - Hoe to retain capabilities when a program restarts?
+  - How to retain capabilities when a program restarts?
     - A login manages could reconnect the user to their running programs

 ## Capsicum